xgfone/wsvnc/wsvnc/README.md

 # wsvnc

-This is an executable program.
+This is an executable program, which may be as the server of [noVNC](https://github.com/novnc/noVNC) instead of [websockify](https://github.com/novnc/websockify).

 ### Build